term7/RaspberryPi-USB-Privacy-Gadget/README.md

 **CONGRATULATIONS**

-Your AdGuardHome installation is now fully configured and running! 🚀 Enjoy a secure, ad-free, and privacy-focused browsing experience.
+Your *AdGuardHome* installation is now fully configured and running!

 * * *

+## 20 DNS BLOCKLISTS